-The topic and program for this conference were developed by an advisory group based on feedback from participants in the 2004-2010 Nutrition & Health conferences, data collected from clinicians who have taken part in Arizona Center for Integrative Medicine nutrition modules, literature fostering effective nutrition counseling by practitioners, and documentation of increased demand for nutrition education for health care professionals, as clearly demonstrated by the overwhelming success of previous ten conferences.
+The topic and program for this conference were developed by an advisory group based on feedback from participants in the 2004-2015 Nutrition & Health Conferences, data collected from clinicians who have taken part in University of Arizona Center for Integrative Medicine nutrition modules, literature fostering effective nutrition counseling by practitioners and documentation of increased demand for nutrition education for health care professionals, as clearly demonstrated by the overwhelming success of the previous twelve conferences.

 To provide health practitioners with an understanding of the central role of nutrition in health and healing.
 To provide a scientific basis for the integration of nutrition and medicine in order to practice preventive and therapeutic nutritional medicine.

-The conference format includes lectures with question-and-answer periods, panel discussions, and a variety of concurrent sessions.
-There are two major types of concurrent sessions: those that address the nutritional needs of particular types of patients, designated by age, gender, or condition, and those that discuss the health benefits or drawbacks of particular types of foods or nutrients.
+The conference format includes lectures with question-and-answer periods, panel discussions and a variety of concurrent sessions.
+There are two major types of concurrent sessions: (1) those that address the nutritional needs of particular types of patients, designated by age, gender or condition, and (2) those that discuss the health benefits or drawbacks of particular types of foods or nutrients.

 What would a nutrition conference be without great food?

-Exceptional meals and breaks are included in the registration fee.
+Exceptional meals and tasting breaks are included in the registration fee.
 Everything served will be designed for participants to experience and taste a unique selection of organic and healthy foods that complement the health and nutrition themes of the conference.
-Delicious recipes featured at the conference and provided by Dr. Weil and his personal chef will be made available on the website following the conference.
+Menus are planned with the advice of Rebecca Katz, MS, consulting chef to the conference.